Preparing Future Faculty

 An Introduction to the CIRTL Network and Framework: Guiding Principles

-This session provides a deeper dive into the development of an equity mindset and learning applied strategies for creating accessible, inclusive, and equitable learning experiences for diverse learners.
-This session’s goals are to lay a foundation for making inclusive teaching second nature, and to explore and experiment with different teaching strategies that work for you and your curriculum.
+This session provides a deeper dive into the development of learning applied strategies for creating accessible learning experiences.
+This session’s goals are to explore and experiment with different teaching strategies that work for you and your curriculum.

 How Teaching-As-Research Helps Frame Pedagogical Curiosity and Innovation